Everything In Its Time

 These are the building blocks of good relationships: embracing one stage at a time and moving towards the next phase with a realistic and deeper understanding of one another.

 This kind of understanding forms a foundation of trust.
-Trust leads to a level of comfort that is a much more reliable measure of whether two people are compatible.
+Trust leads to a level of comfort, that is a much more reliable measure of whether two people are compatible.

 Attraction can often emerge later than the first few meetings in a way that’s unique to each couple, where the conventional rules simply don’t and shouldn’t apply.